-Audit Activity No. of Essential No. of Important No of standard Key Issues Recs Recs Recs Asset Management 3 10 2 No inventory checks Existence not confirmed No action on missing items Financial Controls 2 0 2 Main Bank Account overdrawn Q1-Q3 Environment Reconciliations not completed in time Procurement & 3 2 0 Separation of duties not evident Stock control Items purchased not held by Stores Quotes not always obtained AP/AR/Payroll 3 6 1 Retrospective or no Purchase orders 2019/20 Contracts not always in place to support payments Payroll overpayment not recovered
+Audit Activity No. of No. of No of Key Issues

+Essential Important standard

+Recs Recs Recs

+Asset Management 3 10 2 No inventory checks

+Existence not confirmed

+No action on missing items

+Financial Controls 2 0 2 Main Bank Account overdrawn Q1-Q3

+Environment Reconciliations not completed in time

+Procurement & 3 2 0 Separation of duties not evident

+Stock control Items purchased not held by Stores

+Quotes not always obtained

+AP/AR/Payroll 3 6 1 Retrospective or no Purchase orders

+2019/20 Contracts not always in place to support

+payments

+Payroll overpayment not recovered